 Green Dot Bystander Intervention program has been presented to faculty, staff, and students on campus since 2011.
-This program addresses how to decrease violence on our campus and in our
+This program addresses how to decrease violence on our campus and in our community.
+A member of our counseling staff is trained to provide this service and takes it in to the classroom, special events, and other groups on campus.

 Southeastern requires completion of the "Not Anymore" sexual harassment and sexual violence training online module, accessible through each student's CampusConnect account with the University, by every incoming student during their first semester at the University.
-In prior years this primary preventin module was provided by EverfFi's "Haven" program, which has been discontinued.